typo3-trainer-network/tcci-training/slides/certification-preparation/en/Slides.md

 * create the FIRST_INSTALL file in the document root
 * know how to fix system environment issues
 See: https://docs.typo3.org/m/typo3/guide-installation/master/en-us/Troubleshooting/Index.html#troubleshooting
-* know how to set up the base configuration for the site
+* know that  the database connection information is set here the first time to use or create a new database

---
+* know that the password for the administrator user and install tool are configured here the first time --

 * Password handling